mazonk/dwp/src/model/database/python_script_README.txt

 pip install mysql-connector-python python-dotenv faker

 MySQL Database: Ensure you have a MySQL server running, and the tables Room, Seat, Showing, VenueShowing, Booking, and Ticket are already created in the database.

-Environment Setup
+Environment Setup:
-Create a .env file: Store your database credentials in a file named .env within a folder named dbcon (relative to this script).
+Create a .env file:

+Store your database credentials in a file named .env within a folder named dbcon (relative to this script).
 The file should have the following variables:

 DB_USER=your_db_username
 DB_PASS=your_db_password